2-hour Longshan Temple walking tour with a private guide

 Food & Culture Highlights

-Food in Romantic Montmartre: Lost Lovers exploration game and self-guided tour USD 12 reflects regional produce and neighbourhood traditions.
+Food in Vesuvio and Herculaneum transfer and skip-the-line tickets from Naples USD 112 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.